rskrzydelski/rskrzydelski/README.md

 # 👋 Hey, I'm a developer 🏗 — DeFi enthusiast & crypto investor ₿

 🏗 **Backend Developer** (Python) with a deep interest in **Web3, DeFi and blockchain data**.
-💻 Building open-source tools to collect and analyze on-chain data from DeFi protocols.

 ---